Material Safety Data Sheet for 1-Bromopropane

 Exposure Controls and Personal Protection

-Engineering Controls: Use local exhaust ventilation or general ventilation to maintain air concentrations below recommended exposure limits.
+Engineering Controls: Use explosion-proof ventilation systems.
+Enclose processes and local exhaust to keep airborne concentrations below exposure limits.

 Physical and Chemical Properties